microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/security-ediscoverynoncustodialdatasource-applyhold.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-apply-hold-to-multiple-non-custodial-data-sources"></a>Exemplo 1.
-Aplicar retenção a várias fontes de dados não custodiais.
+### <a name="example-1-apply-hold-to-multiple-non-custodial-data-sources"></a>Exemplo 1: Aplicar retenção a várias fontes de dados não custodiais
 #### <a name="request"></a>Solicitação
 Veja a seguir um exemplo de uma solicitação.